RichardNysater/Music-browser-for-master-thesis/README.md

 3. Add your songs to the /app/api/music folder.
 The 100% supported formats are wav, mp4 and ogg.
 The mp3 format almost works, but seeking in songs is minorly bugged (seeks to slightly wrong location).

+4. Install nodejs and npm

+5. Open a terminal, navigate to the root of the application and enter "npm install".

-4. Start the application by opening a command window at the root of the application and typing "npm start".
+6. Start the application by entering "npm start" at the root of the application.